ChrisHardie/printable-pdf-newspaper/readme.txt

 Download the resulting PDF or save it to your media library for easy public linking and sharing.

-This plugin does not require any third party PDF generation services or subscriptions to create the printable PDF file, everything is done within the plugin itself.
+This plugin does not require any remote PDF generation services or subscriptions to create the printable PDF file, everything is done within the plugin itself.

+Credit to [TCPDF](https://tcpdf.org) for the PDF generation library and [Freepik](https://www.flaticon.com/authors/freepik) for the plugin icon.

 = Contributing =